algorithm-visualizer/algorithm-visualizer/README.md

 We have multiple repositories under the hood that comprise the website.
 Take a look at the contributing guidelines in the repository you want to contribute to.

 - [**`algorithm-visualizer`**](https://github.com/algorithm-visualizer/algorithm-visualizer) is a web app written in React.
 It not only contains UI components but also interprets visualizing commands into actual visualizations.
+Check out [the contributing guidelines](CONTRIBUTING.md).

 - [**`server`**](https://github.com/algorithm-visualizer/server) serves the web app and provides APIs that it needs on the fly. (e.g., GitHub sign in, compiling/running code, etc.)